Final report for FNC19-1187

 In 2001, the Pavels purchased Butte Vista Farm, a conventional 200-acre farm located in Lawrence County, South Dakota, on the northern foothills of the Black Hills.
-The primary crop is grass/alfalfa hay which is sold and/or used for the Pavels’ livestock, including a 32-head crossbred Boer goat herd.
-All of the goats will be used for this project.
-Additionally, 15 - 20 Angus cattle are grazed on the farm’s mixed-grass pastures in the spring, summer and fall on a per-head, per-day basis.
-Cross-fencing and watering systems allow for pasture rotation to sustain grass conditions and prevent overgrazing.
+The primary crop is grass/alfalfa hay, which is sold and/or used for the Pavels’ livestock, including a herd of crossbred Boer goats.
+All of the goats were used for this project.
+Additionally, 15 - 20 Angus cattle were grazed on the farm’s mixed-grass pastures in the spring, summer, and fall on a per-head, per-day basis.
+Cross-fencing and watering systems allowed for pasture rotation to sustain grass conditions and prevent overgrazing.

-The Pavels have participated in a number of SARE projects (see attached sheet).
-In 2017, Mr. Pavel assisted an additional research project, funded through the South Dakota Cooperative Extension Service and the United State Department of the Interior, Bureau of Land Management.
+The Pavels have participated in a number of SARE projects in the past.
+In 2017, Mr. Pavel assisted an additional research project, funded through the South Dakota Cooperative Extension Service and the United States Department of the Interior, Bureau of Land Management.
 That project's goal was to evaluate the effectiveness of intensively grazing sheep to control Dalmatian Toadflax.
-Mr. Pavel monitored the condition of the 25-head of sheep and the amount and type of forage they consumed, set up test plots and documented results.
-Much of what was learned from that project will be applied to this chicory project.
+Mr. Pavel monitored the condition of a 25-head flock of sheep and the amount and type of forage they consumed, set up test plots, and documented results.
+Much of what was learned from that project was applied to this chicory project.

-In our semi-arid environment, chicory can quickly spread into adjoining pastures and hay land, choking out desirable plants, creating unhealthy ground cover and plummeting forage and crop production.
+In our semi-arid environment, chicory can quickly spread into adjoining pastures, crop and hay land, choking out desirable plants, creating unhealthy ground cover, and plummeting forage and crop production.

 Livestock generally avoid the maturing plant.
 Marketing of forage products from an infested field is prohibited.